Doonesbury by Garry Trudeau for August 10, 2013

 23. Missing large

-Typesbad about 11 years ago
+Typesbad over 11 years ago

 I’m an Aggie from Texas.
 Does that mean I’ll have to return when there is the inevitable trade imbalance?
 Cause I really don’t want to go.